neatclass-workshop/neatclass-workshop.github.io/cfp.md

 All deadlines are 11:59pm AOE (anywhere on earth).

+## Registration

+Registration is now open: <a href="https://www.icwsm.org/2022/index.html/#registration">https://www.icwsm.org/2022/index.html/#registration</a>
-It will be possible to register for the workshop only.
+Note that it is possible to register for the workshop only at a much lower rate than the full-conference fees.